 - taking rental values and deducting an amount to cover the "bricks and mortar" cost;

-... each with their advantages and disadvantages, so there is no point pretending that any method gives us some scientifically verifiable figure accurate to three or four significant figures, so it is then best to put all homes into Bands (like Council Tax bands) and all homes/plots in the same Band in each area pay the same LVT.
+... each with their advantages and disadvantages, so there is no point pretending that any method gives us some scientifically verifiable figure accurate to three or four decimal places, so it is then best to put all homes into Bands (like Council Tax bands) and all homes/plots in the same Band pay the same LVT.

-a) I personally prefer putting all homes/plots into bands which are twenty per cent "wide" because we can then have twenty-six bands (A to Z) and the ratio between the site premium/LVT on homes in Band Z is about one hundred times as much as that for homes at the top of Band A (the same ratio as we had with the old Domestic Rates).
+I personally prefer putting all homes/plots into bands which are twenty per cent "wide" because we can then have twenty-six bands (A to Z) and the ratio between the site premium/LVT on homes in Band Z is about one hundred times as much as that for homes at the top of Band A (the same ratio as we had with the old Domestic Rates).
 Over time, we can add extra bands at the top and bottom, that's just fine tuning.

 Yes, we have to accept that there will be a flurry of appeals against the initial assessments.

-d) The main thing is that future increases in rental value are captured.
+e) The main thing is that future increases in rental value are captured.
 If we significantly reduce taxes on earned income (by £200 billion), disposable incomes of tenants and first-time buyers increases and a lot of that increase will flow through into higher rental values (let's say by twenty per cent in the first two years, it might be much more).
-So even if every initial appeal is allowed, there will only be a shortfall in the first year or two; by the third year, site premiums will have risen by more than twenty per cent, so by the third year, the tax levied on homes in each Band will go up by twenty per cent and everybody will end up paying what they were first assessed at anyway.
+So even if a few of the initial assessments are a bit toppy, after a couple of years, even those will objectively be on the low side and things will quieten down.

-Using Eric Pickles' estimate, doing a revaluation for Council Tax would cost £280 million, i.e. about £10 per home/plot, or even a few hundred pounds if there is an appeal (which is less than people pay to have an accountant prepare their Self-Assessment tax return prepared year in, year out).
+According to Communities Secretary Eric Pickles' estimate, doing a revaluation for Council Tax would cost £280 million, i.e. about £10 per home.
+It might cost a few hundred pounds if there is an appeal (which is less than people pay to have an accountant prepare their Self-Assessment tax return prepared year in, year out).
 But keeping the tax base up to date is a very minor issue, it will cost pennies per year per home/plot: